kailasnadh790/node-counter/DEPLOYMENT_GUIDE.md

 ✅ Job runs on schedule without errors
 ✅ Pages have `complexity` and `nodeCount` properties
 ✅ Sites admin shows custom columns
-✅ REST API returns valid data
+✅ QueryBuilder returns pages by complexity
 ✅ Incremental mode reduces runtime by 90%+
 ✅ No OutOfMemory or timeout errors
 ✅ Failed page count < 1%